tanishq9/Docker-Quick-Notes/README.md

    - WORKDIR [path], creates a workspace/default working directory, if we ignore, root directory would be used.
       - The WORKDIR command is used to define the working directory of a Docker container at any given time.
 The command is specified in the Dockerfile.
 Any RUN , CMD , ADD , COPY , or ENTRYPOINT command will be executed in the specified working directory.
    - EXPOSE [port], exposes port.
+      - EXPOSE is a way of documenting
+      - --publish (or -p) is a way of mapping a host port to a running container port
+      - Expose is basically documentation, and not using it does not restrict access.
    - CMD [command] and ENTRYPOINT [command], command to be executed when container is created.
       - In Dockerfiles, an ENTRYPOINT instruction is used to set executables that will always run when the container is initiated.
 Unlike CMD commands, ENTRYPOINT commands cannot be ignored or overridden.
 - Layers